mmarouen/CarND-E2E_Autonomous_Navigation/README.md

-Programming a Real Self-Driving Car.
+Programming a Real Self-Driving Car to run on a highway track.
+The track involves detecting and stopping at traffic lights, respecting speed limits, not exceeding limits of jerk.

 ### Usage

 1. Install python dependencies